top of page

 Location: South Russell, Ohio

-He has become as much a part of the Chagrin Valley culture and landscape as the bucolic scenes lining Chagrin River Road.
-He also has been a central figure in solo shows at the Butler Institute, the Holden Arboretum, and the Cleveland Botanical Garden.
+He has become as much a part of the Chagrin Valley landscape as the bucolic scenes lining Chagrin River Road.
+Jed also has been a central figure in solo shows at the Butler Institute, the Holden Arboretum, and the Cleveland Botanical Garden.

 Year: 2008